Matrices of optimal tree-depth and a row-invariant parameterized algorithm for integer programming: Abstract

 \section{Abstract}

-A long line of research on fixed parameter tractability of integer programming culminated with showing that integer programs with $n$ variables and a constraint matrix with tree-depth $d$ and largest entry $\Delta$ are solvable in in time $g(d,\Delta) \text{poly}(n)$ for some function $g$, i.e., fixed parameter tractable when parameterized by tree-depth $d$ and $\Delta$.
-However, the tree-depth of a constraint matrix depends on the positions of its non-zero entries and thus does not reflect its geometric structure, in particular, is not invariant under row operations.
+A long line of research on fixed parameter tractability of integer programming culminated with showing that integer programs with~$n$ variables and a constraint matrix with dual tree-depth~$d$ and largest entry~$\Delta$ are solvable in time~$g(d,\Delta)\text{poly}(n)$ for some function~$g$.
+However, the dual tree-depth of a constraint matrix is not preserved by row operations, i.e., a given integer program can be equivalent to another with a smaller dual tree-depth, and thus does not reflect its geometric structure.

-We prove that the \emph{branch-depth} of the matroid defined by the columns of the constraint matrix is equal to the minimum tree-depth of a row-equivalent matrix, and we strengthen the fixed parameter algorithm for integer programs with bounded tree-depth by showing that integer programs whose matrix has branch-depth $d$ and largest entry $\Delta$ are solvable in time $h(d,\Delta) \text{poly}(n)$.
-The parameterization by branch-depth cannot be replaced by the more permissive notion of branch-width.
+We prove that the minimum dual tree-depth of a row-equivalent matrix is equal to the \emph{branch-depth} of the matroid defined by the columns of the matrix.
+We design a fixed parameter algorithm for computing branch-depth of matroids represented over a finite field and a fixed parameter algorithm for computing a row-equivalent matrix with minimum dual tree-depth.
+Finally, we use these results to obtain an algorithm for integer programming running in time~$g(d^*,\Delta)\text{poly}(n)$ where~$d^*$ is the branch-depth of the constraint matrix; the branch-depth cannot be replaced by the more permissive notion of branch-width.